Bad service/food, what can you do?

 These methods are especially handy if you wine and dine on Friday or Saturday nights, which some vouchers exclude.

 - Online restaurant booking service OpenTable (formerly Top Table) features everything from local pizza joints to Michelin star restaurants.
-For the best deals, select your city from the homepage, and then check the "special offers only" box below the search bar.
-You can then specify further by filtering for a particular offer - eg, 50% off or Set menu £20 and under.
+For the best deals, search for your date, time and city form the homepage, and then check the boxes under the the "offers" tab above the results.
+You can filter by a particular offer - eg, 50% off or Set menu £20 and under.
 It has free iOS and Android apps, for easier booking on mobile.

 - Lastminute.com* has offers throughout the UK and commonly offers 50% off food or set meals under £20.
 As with OpenTable, some offers are better than others.